joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 During prefill the prompt tokens are already known, so many positions can go into one ubatch.
-During generation each token has to be sampled before the next one exists, so a single sequence contributes one row per ubatch. `-ub` is a ceiling that prefill actually reaches and that single-stream decode almost never does.
+During generation each token has to be sampled before the next one exists, so a single ordinary sequence contributes one row per ubatch. `-ub` is a ceiling that prefill actually reaches and that single-stream decode almost never does.
 That is the answer to the question I started with: the knob was never about how many conversations you have, so having only one does not make it irrelevant.

+Decode is not always one row, though.
+Several active slots each contribute one, and speculative decoding submits a draft of several tokens to be verified in a single pass.
+Both give decode a row count worth the name, and a `-ub` set below it will split that pass in two.

 Worth noting a ubatch is not padded up to `n_ubatch`.
 The graph is built for the actual token count, so a one-token decode really is a one-row matmul rather